 The Red Tent or Moon Lodge is simply a gathering of women that occurs at the new moon when girls & women are most in need of support, rest & reflection.
-A timeless tradition observed by ancient cultures it serves as a regular forum for empowering one’s feminine sense of selfhood.
+This is a timeless tradition observed by ancient cultures which serves as a regular forum for empowering women’s sense of selfhood.

 ‘Pornified’ by Pamela Paul

-Why is the Red Tent held at the New Moon?
+Why The Red Tent Is Held at New Moon

 New moon is the time of the month, 2 weeks after full moon when we tend to feel tired, inward & vulnerable.
-It’s when our insecurities & old wounds surface… our shadow self that we often try to hide from others.
-But if we don’t learn to accept & heal our shadow (like Peter Pan) we never grow up & so we end up with a society so afraid of aging we think it normal to carve ourselves up rather than be publicly seen as an elder.
+It’s when our insecurities & old wounds surface… so we often retreat from others.
+If we don’t accept & heal our shadow we don’t mature so we fear ageing and make immature choices that create drama in our lives.

-The new moon is also the time when most women experience their ‘moontime’ or ‘heavenly water’ as it was known in traditional Chinese medicine.
-So this custom offered a time out to working women & mothers, enabling them to turn inwards & rest & replenish when their lunar tide was out each month & their life force at its lowest ebb.
+The new moon is also the time when most women experience their ‘moon time’ or ‘heavenly water’ as it was known in traditional Chinese medicine.
+So this custom offered a time out for women, enabling them to turn inwards & rest & replenish.

 The Cultural Cost of the Omission of The Red Tent